bruce1408/Tensorflow_learning/README.md

 ## Contributors

 This project exists thanks to all the people who contribute.
-Everyone is welcome to submit code contributions
+Everyone is welcome to submit code.